Storage unit fire near Rifle caused by sparks from grinder, official says

 The fire that consumed storage units, parked cars and portable bathrooms near Rifle on May 19 was caused by sparks flying from a grinder, an official said Tuesday.

-“(People) were grinding on something outside and the sparks got on combustible material inside a storage unit,” Colorado River Fire Rescue Chief Leif Sackett said.
+“(People) were grinding on something outside, and the sparks got on combustible material inside a storage unit,” Colorado River Fire Rescue Chief Leif Sackett said.

 For hours May 19, firefighters dispatched from all across Garfield County battled the raging fire at storage units in Cottonwood Springs Park.
 One man was taken to the hospital for burns to his hands, Sackett said.